ShwethaSelma/Jacobi_cudaGraphs/guided_jacobiCudaGraphs_SYCLMigration/README.md

 ﻿# `Jacobi CUDA Graphs` Sample

-The `Jacobi CUDA Graphs` sample demonstrates the number of iterations needed to solve system of Linear Equations using the Jacobi Iterative Method.
+The `Jacobi CUDA Graphs` sample demonstrates the number of iterations needed to solve a system of Linear Equations using the Jacobi Iterative Method.
 The sample also demonstrates the migration of CUDA Graph explicit API calls to SYCL using Taskflow programming model which manages a task dependency graph.
 The sample is implemented using SYCL* by migrating code from original CUDA source code and offloading computations to a CPU, GPU, or accelerator.

 | Property                  | Description
 |:---                       |:---